Nothing says fall like butternut squash and red pepper soup and you’ll be shocked at how quickly this dish comes together!

 But in the spirit of working smart, not hard on this soup, I went to my local Sprouts market and found butternut squash already diced to the perfect size!
 Make things easy on yourself and look for pre-diced butternut squash at your local Sprouts or Whole Foods.

-Don’t have those sort of grocery stores in your area?
-Don’t worry!
-Ali at Gimme Some Oven has a great article on how to easily tackle your butternut squash.
+Don't have those sort of grocery stores in your area?
+Don't worry!
+Ali at Gimme Some Oven has a great article on easy butternut squash dicing.

 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.